geaux-computational-bio/contact-mode-score/README.md

 ## Dependencies

 The codes have been tested on g++ 4.2.1, but any modern compilers supporting c++ standard libraries should work.

-## To-Do

-Improvements include:

-- To calculate the fraction of non-specific contacts